Spirit Lake, Idaho

 Spirit Lake is a city in Kootenai County, Idaho.
-The population was 1,945 at the time of the 2010 census, up from 1,376 in 2000.
+As of the 2020 census, Spirit Lake had a population of 2,337.
 It is part of the Coeur d'Alene Metropolitan Statistical Area, which includes the entire county.

 History

 A post office called Spirit Lake has been in operation since 1903.
 The city took its name from nearby Spirit Lake.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.29 sqmi, all land.